By Dr. Bjorn Mercer

 At the end of the day, however, Wikipedia is not suitable for academic work.
 For one, you should never use an encyclopedia as a source.
 Academic work requires primary or, at worst, secondary sources.
 Encyclopedias are considered a tertiary source.

-Even back in 2006, Wikipedia founder Jimmy Wales told students not to cite Wikipedia for class projects or serious research.
+Even back in 2006, Wikipedia founder Jimmy Wales told students not to cite it for class projects or serious research.

 So why should you not use Wikipedia: